Dr Timothy Exell

-I am a Senior Lecturer in Biomechanics and Rehabilitation Science at the University of Portsmouth.
+I am Associate Head (Employability and Placements) and a Senior Lecturer in Biomechanics and Rehabilitation Science within the School of Sport, Health and Exercise Science at the University of Portsmouth.
 I completed my undergraduate degree in Sport and Exercise Science and PhD investigating biomechanical asymmetry during running at Cardiff Metropolitan University (2003 -2010).
 I then undertook an EPSRC funded post-doctoral research position at the University of Southampton, investigating the use of novel marker-less tracking technologies and functional electrical stimulation in stroke rehabilitation.
 In 2013 I was appointed as a lecturer in biomechanics at Cardiff Met before moving back to the south coast and joining the University of Portsmouth in 2015.
 I am also a visiting researcher at the University of Ostrava in the Czech Republic.

 I have served as a member of university research ethics committees and on a number of scientific boards.
 I am a Fellow of the International Society of Biomechanics in Sports and currently serve as an executive board member and Vice President of Conferences for the society.
 I am Associate Editor (Sports Medicine and Biomechanics) for the Journal of Sports Sciences and an editorial board member for the journal Sports Biomechanics.